 Fannie Mae works closely with mortgage loan companies and other stakeholders in the real estate and finance industries to help home owners who have Fannie Mae loans to avoid a foreclosure.
 However, there are some situations where a foreclosure is unavoidable.
 When a foreclosure does occur, the goal of Fannie Mae is to sell the property as quickly as possible to another owner.
+The HomePath loans have aided struggling homeowners while offering new opportunities for new house buyers.

 Fannie Mae wants to ensure that the property sits vacant for as little time as possible.
 Vacant homes in communities affect the property values of other home owners.
 And this is where the Fannie Mae HomePath loan program comes into play.

 All properties that are backed by Fannie Mae are listed on the HomePath.com website.
 Each listing includes photographs and a full description of the property.
 HomePath loans allows each visitor to select property parameters, such as price or number of bedrooms to find the best property for their needs.
+When considering this unique Fannie Mae loan, make sure you are speaking with authorized Homepath lenders that have experience with this product.

 The HomePath.com website features many types of homes in all types of neighborhoods across the US.
 There are single family homes, townhouses and condominiums.
 Many of these properties are in good condition and are in move in now condition.